 Beside the adapter for the Lomo INSTAX wide back, I had to change the crank and the distance of the focusing screen.

-The focusing screen required a lift to show the image correct in focus.
+The focusing screen requires a lift to show the image correct in focus.
 And a mask to frame the photo correctly.

 Finally the camera had to get a name and a nice table on the back, showing the important shutter settings.